- GW Home

 The District of Columbia Immunization Law requires that all students born after August 1, 1987, provide proof of certain immunizations prior to registration.

 Download and complete the Mandatory Health Form.

-- One Tetanus Diphtheria booster or Tdap vaccine given on or after August 1, 2003.
+- One Tetanus Diphtheria booster or Tdap vaccine given within the last 10 years.

 - Two vaccinations against Measles, Mumps, and Rubella (MMR) given after age one and a minimum of 30 days apart, or provide laboratory proof of immunity.

 - Two vaccinations against Varicella (Chicken Pox) given a minimum of 30 days apart, regardless o fthe age at which the student was first vaccinated, or provide history of Varicella (Chicken Pox) disease, or provide laboratory proof of immunity.